tmaximini/tmaximini.github.io/_posts/2015-01-23-getting-started-with-crosswalk-in-ionic.md

 {% endhighlight %}

 #### SSL Certificate Error Popup
-If you your app makes requests against an HTTPS endpoint, you might get an error popup saying 'SSL certificate error' when using Crosswalk.
+If your app makes requests against an HTTPS endpoint, you might get an error popup saying 'SSL certificate error' when using Crosswalk.

 ![SSL certificate error]({{ site.url }}/images/posts/xwalk/ssl_error.png "Oh snap!
 SSL certificate error.")

-This happened in our last app, also our certificate was perfectly fine.
-In Crosswalk 10 they added an `onReceivedSslError` event handler that you can hack in order to supress this popup.
+This happened in our last app, although our certificate was perfectly fine.
+In Crosswalk 10 they added an `onReceivedSslError` event handler that you can hack in order to suppress this popup.
 After debugging this a long time, I finally  managed to work around this error.
 I can however only explain it for the first method, as the Ionic CLI Xwalk files are bit different from the downloaded ones described above (That's why I stick with method 1 for now).

 Open the file `CordovaWebViewClient.java` `/android/CordovaLib/src/ord/apache/cordova/` and find the `onReceivedSslError` method.
 Then change this method to the following: